ccs-amsterdam/amcat4docker/README.md

 docker-compose -f docker-compose-nightlies.yml up --pull="missing" -d
 ```

+### Stable instance available via the internet

 If you plan to make your amcat instance available via the internet, you should use secure https connections.
-We have a separate compose file for that purpose:
+The following compose file has NGINX integrated:

 ``` bash
 wget https://raw.githubusercontent.com/ccs-amsterdam/amcat4docker/main/docker-compose-https.yml